Marker-Inc-Korea/AutoRAG/docs/source/nodes/passage_reranker/passage_reranker.md

 ### 🤸 **Benefits**
 The primary benefit of reranking is the enhanced prioritization of high-relevance contents.
 By performing a subsequent evaluation, reranking ensures that the most pertinent information is more accessible, improving the overall quality and relevance of the retrieved data.
-This process significantly aids in sifting through potentially vast amounts of information to highlight what is most useful for the query at hand.

 ## 🔢 **Parameters**
 ### **Overview**:
-This document serves as a guide for configuring parameters, strategies, and the `Config.yaml` file for various nodes within a system.
-It focuses particularly on the query expansion node but also provides insights applicable to other nodes.
+This document serves as a guide for configuring parameters, strategies, and the config YAML file for various nodes within a system.
 ### **Node Parameters**
 **Top_k**
-- **Description**: The `top_k` parameter is utilized at the node level to define the top 'k' results to be considered or processed further.
-This parameter is critical in scenarios where only a subset of the best results is required from a larger set.
+- **Description**: The `top_k` parameter is utilized at the node level to define the top 'k' results to be result passage size.

-### **Strategy**
+### **Strategy Parameters**

-#### **Key Parameters**:
 1. **Metrics**: The performance of the reranker is evaluated using metrics such as `retrieval_f1`, `retrieval_recall`, and `retrieval_precision`.
 These metrics assess the effectiveness of the reranking process in identifying the most relevant content.

 2. **Speed Threshold**: An optional parameter that can be set to ensure the reranking process does not exceed a predefined processing time threshold.
-This parameter helps balance the trade-off between reranking accuracy and system performance.

 ### Example config.yaml file